-Note that while the ferry gives you a close-up view of Lady Liberty, the Staten Island Ferry does not dock at Liberty Island or Ellis Island.
+Note that while the ferry gives you a close-up picture postcard view of Lady Liberty, the Staten Island Ferry does not dock at Liberty Island or Ellis Island.

-- Board the Staten Island Ferry in Lower Manhattan at South Ferry.
+Board the Staten Island Ferry in Lower Manhattan at South Ferry.
 You must get off the ferry at St. George Terminal in Staten Island, and you can take the next ferry back to Manhattan, or spend some time first in Staten Island.

 You’ve seen the soaring, two-block long Main Reading Room in countless Hollywood films and TV shows.

 There are also free docent tours of this historic Beaux Arts building with the world-famous stone lions out front.

 - Fifth Ave., between 42nd and 40th Streets.

 ecoXplorer and NYC Travel Guru tips:

 - Across the street is another NYPL Branch, a sparkling new facility re-opened recently after a gut-renovation.